KomalpreetGrewal/Daily-Dairy/README.md

 This took us 3 days.

 ### Day-6 (4-8-2022)
-Today i go through the some steps of Library Management and implement in frameframework.
+Today i go through the some steps of Library Management and implement in frappeframework.

 ### Day-7 (5-8-2022)
 Today i am completed the frappe Library Management and view the articles and articles list on web pages.